10 most beautiful at night buildings in the world

 Hofburg Palace at night

-The Hofburg Palace has 18 wings, with a total of 2550 rooms and 19 courtyards, having a whole size of 240,000 square meters (2,583,338 sq ft).
+The Hofburg Palace has 18 wings, 2550 rooms, and 19 courtyards, covering a total area of 240,000 square meters (2,583,338 sq ft).

 6. The Winter Palace of St Peterburg